Garrett-Lackey/GuessingGame/README.md

 By running guessing-game.js, the game will begin and prompt the user to enter the values needed to play.

-Try to guess the numbers in a range that you decide in a limited number of guesses!
+Try to guess the number, in a range that you decide, in a limited number of guesses!